LiamGoodacre/optics-talk/Cats.markdown

 A hom-set is the collection of arrows from one object to another.

-Some hom-sets are types/small-sets.
+Some hom-sets represent types/small-sets.

 A category in which every hom-set is a type/set is called 'locally small'.

-There is a category CAT in which objects are locally small categories and objects are functors.
+There is a category CAT in which objects represent locally small categories and objects represent functors.
 CAT is not locally small.

 Other than CAT we will only really consider locally small categories.